tweakoz/ork.build/README.md

 * Staging Folder - The container which consists of a top level folder in which all build products go and a set of environment variables
 * Module - a python script in OBT or OBT_SEARCH_PATH that describes and implements a subspace, dependency, target and SDK.
 There are *dep*, *docker*, and *subspace* modules - each providing a different subset of functionality.
-* Subspace - a subdivision of a staging folder containing build products for a specific target, or products for a foreign environment such as conda.
+* Subspace - a subdivision of a staging folder containing build products for a specific target, and/or products for a foreign environment such as conda, and/or docker containers (for services or other items best left in a docker container).
 * Dependency - a recipe for building a package into a subspace, for a target, using an SDK.
 * Host - the OS instance that is executing OBT in a shell.
 * Target - the OS that code is being generated for (via an SDK)